chemimage/Cisl.Qclm.Public/README.md

 This is the home to public source code of `Cisl.Qclm` project, the control software for _Infrared spectroscopic laser scanning confocal microscopy for whole-slide chemical imaging_.

+If you are looking for classification-related source codes, please refer to [our other repo](https://github.com/chemimage/PT2_classification).

 ## System requirements
 Please refer to the publication for hardware requirements.